adulbrich/SimpleBaby/README.md

 *   Follow consistent coding standards and comment complex logic.
 *   Regularly refactor code to improve readability, maintainability, and performance, using Prettier or similar to autoformat files in the entire codebase is recommended.
 *   Address items in the "Known Issues and Future Enhancements" list, marked as `todo.md` in the repo.
+*   Ensure that all future PRs pass the current test suite.

 **Backend (Supabase):**
 *   Monitor Supabase project usage and performance.